buildbot/buildbot/master/docs/manual/installation/worker.rst

   This serves to isolate your personal working environment from that of the worker's, and helps to minimize the security threat posed by letting possibly-unknown contributors run arbitrary code on your system.
   The account should have a minimum of fancy init scripts.

-2. Install the buildbot code
+2. Install the Buildbot code

   Follow the instructions given earlier (:ref:`Installing-the-code`).
-  If you use a separate worker account, and you didn't install the buildbot code to a shared location, then you will need to install it with ``--home=~`` for each account that needs it.
+  If you use a separate worker account, and you didn't install the Buildbot code to a shared location, then you will need to install it with ``--home=~`` for each account that needs it.

 3. Set up the host